timdorr/tesla-api/docs/solar/products.md

 }
 ```

 The value of `energy_site_id` is permanently assigned to a solar installation; you only need to obtain it once.
-The value is inserted in the URI for site-specific solar APIs.
+Insert the value in the URI for site-specific solar APIs.